Albert Manucy

-Albert C. Manucy (1910–1997) was an author, historian and a Fulbright Scholar who specialized in Spanish Colonial Florida and the architecture of St. Augustine, Florida.
+Albert C. Manucy (February 20, 1910 – March 2, 1997) was an American author, historian and a Fulbright Scholar who specialized in Spanish Colonial Florida and the architecture of St. Augustine, Florida.

 Early life and education

 Albert Clement Manucy was born in St. Augustine on February 20, 1910.
 His family were of Minorcan descent; his ancestor Josef Manucy was one of the indentured laborers at Andrew Turnbull's colony in New Smyrna, Florida before fleeing to sanctuary in St. Augustine with the other colony settlers in 1779.
 He attended Ketterlinus High School and graduated in 1928 and attended the University of Florida, where he received a bachelor's degree in education in 1932 and a master's degree in literature in 1934.

 National Park Service

 After graduation, Manucy worked for the National Park Service.
 He first worked on a WPA research project on Fort Jefferson National Monument in Key West, Florida.
 When money for that project ran out, he returned to St. Augustine to write Seeing St. Augustine, a guidebook sponsored by the Federal Writers' Project.
 Manucy eventually became a full-time Park Service staff member in 1938.
 He was one of the first historians of the National Park Service and would become an authority on the history of Spanish Florida; in particular, the Castillo de San Marcos in his hometown.
 He traveled around the United States, South America, and Europe to study and research St. Augustine.
 He published his first book, The Houses of St. Augustine, 1566-1821 in 1962.

 In 1966, he became the curator for the Southeast Regional Office of the National Park Service in Richmond, Virginia.
 He retired in 1971 and moved back to St. Augustine in 1975, where he remained until his death.
 In all, Manucy worked for the National Park Service for 33 years.
 He wrote on many subjects, including two books on St. Augustine.